-As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples due to long detention time.
-Grab samples, must be collected for pH, Ammonia as N, E. coli, Oil & Grease, Total Nitrogen and Total Phosphorus.
-This is due to the holding time restriction for E. coli, the volatility of Ammonia and the fact that pH cannot be preserved and must be sampled in the field.
-As Ammonia, Oil & Grease, Total Nitrogen and Total Phosphorus samples must be immediately preserved, these samples are to be collected as a grab.
+As per 10 CSR 20-7.015, BOD5, TSS, and WET test samples collected for mechanical plants shall be a 24 hour composite sample.
+Grab samples, however, must be collected for pH, Ammonia as N, E. coli, TRC, Oil & Grease, Cyanide, Cadmium, Lead, Iron, Total Nitrogen, and Total Phosphorus.
+This is due to the holding time restriction for E. coli, the volatility of Ammonia and TRC, and the fact that pH and DO cannot be preserved and must be sampled in the field.
+As Ammonia, Oil & Grease, Cyanide, Cadmium, Lead, Iron, Total Nitrogen, and Total Phosphorus samples must be immediately preserved, these samples are to be collected as a grab.